nadavmatalon/sudoku_web/README.md

   puzzles at 5 different levels of difficulty, ranging from __Very Easy__ to __Very Hard__.

+* Players can upload a new puzzle at a difficulty level of their choice.
+  While generating the puzzle, the app will show a small dynamic 'loader' image inside the Controls Panel to indicate that the background operation is currently running.

-* Players can upload a new puzzle at the difficulty level of their choice, fill-in the missing blanks, check the status of their solution, and even 'cheat' a little by switching between the show and hide solution options.
+* After the puzzle has been uploaded, players can fill-in the missing blanks, check the status of their solution, and even 'cheat' a little by switching between the show and hide solution options.

 * To start the game, click on the arrow to open the Control Panel, select the level of difficulty you like on the slider and click on `New Puzzle`.